uscensusbureau/data-course-ideas/courses/sample/README.md

-# Sample Course: How to get income data for your state
+# Sample Course: How to get population data for your state
 > By Neel Mehta, Civic Digital Fellow at the US Census Bureau

 ## Summary

-This sample course will teach you how to use the Census Bureau's American FactFinder tool to gather income data for your state.
-You'll be able to compare the counties and cities in your state to see which ones have the highest median income.
+This sample course will teach you how to use the Census Bureau's American FactFinder tool to gather population data for your state.
+You'll be able to see how many people live in your state and which counties and cities are the biggest.

 ---